maribelacosta/dief/README.md

 # Plot answer traces for test "Q9.sparql".
 plotAnswerTrace(traces, "Q9.sparql")

-# Compute dief@t when t is the time where the fastest approach produced the last answer.
+# Compute dief@t when t is the time where the slowest approach produced the last answer.
 dieft(traces, "Q9.sparql")

 # Compute dief@t after 7.5 time units (seconds) of execution.